SCINEMA Junior 2022

 Do your students love science and have an interest in filmmaking?

-In 2020 we launched a new award category specifically for junior filmmakers aged 17 years and younger.
-Ahead of SCINEMA 2021, we have opened this category early to enable more young people to enter their films.
+Submissions are now open for the award category specifically for junior filmmakers aged 17 years and younger.
+Ahead of SCINEMA 2022, we have opened this category early to enable more young people to enter their films.

 How to participate

 Get your students (or kids if you’re looking for a fun activity to do at home) to use the power of film to explain a STEM concept they have recently learnt about, tell a story about how science affects their lives, or show how science can solve real-world problems!

 Students can create their film as an exciting final project in the last few weeks of term.
 SCINEMA Junior also makes a great summer holiday activity and is a great project for science clubs or groups.

 The winning film, as well as our curated favourite entries, are screened to thousands of people across the country.

 The winning filmmaker will also walk away with an Instagram-worthy SCINEMA trophy!

 • Who – anyone aged 17 and younger and in full-time education at the completion date of their film